Mendy López: Career

 On July 9, 2004, the Kansas City Royals sold his contract to the Samsung Lions of the Korea Baseball Organization.
 He was selected as the most valuable player of the best-of-five playoff series where the Lions defeated the Doosan Bears to advance to the 2004 Korean Series.

 In 2007, López played for the Sultanes Monterrey of the Mexican League.
 He hit .304 with 21 home runs and 67 RBI.
 In 2008, he again played for Monterrey batting .321 with 22 home runs and 97 RBI.
 He was named to the midseason All-Star team in 2006, 2007, and 2008.
 He played for Águilas Cibaeñas in the Dominican Winter League in 2008.
 Lopez played for the Sultanes de Monterrey of the Mexican League in 2010.

+Coaching career

+On November 3, 2022, the Pittsburgh Pirates promoted Lopez to their major league coaching staff.